kowainik/kowainik.github.io/posts/2018-07-11-typerep-map-step-by-step.md

     }
 ```

-And the `lookup` function was implemented as such:
+And the `lookup` function was implemented like this:

 ```haskell
 lookup :: forall a f .
 Typeable a => TypeRepVector f -> Maybe (f a)